LucaChen/stream-client/README.md

 ## Authentication

-Includee, `example.env`, is a file you need fill out and rename to `.env`.
+Included, `example.env`, is a file you need fill out and rename to `.env`.
 Git will ignore this file once it's renamed.

 ### Stream Auth (this server)